GuadalupeAlvarezGonzalez/Microplate-Task/README.md

 </br>

 The output CSV contains the assigned mixture volumes and corresponding wells.
 Below is an example for the output obtained when assigning the input data to a 24-well "by row".

+This script will also output a .png image of the corresponding layout.

 </br>